 The options above are available to those who already have outstanding student loans.
 California also offers many grants for those attending its local universities.
 To qualify, fill out the Free Application for Federal Student Aid (FAFSA) and meet minimum GPA requirements.

 Find out more about the student aid offered at the California Student Aid Commission.

 There are many options for student loan forgiveness in California.
 And you’ll want to dig into which one will best serve you.

 How to choose the right student loan forgiveness program in California

-Regardless of where you live, you can always consider federal forgiveness programs.
+Regardless of where you live, you can always consider federal forgiveness programs if you have federal debt.
 The most common ones are:

 If you have private student loans, you’re not eligible for most forgiveness programs.
-You may want to look into refinancing your student loans for a lower rate.
+Therefore, you may want to look into refinancing your student loans for a lower rate.